Importing Unit Transfers

 In this article, you’ll learn how to import unit transfers into Open Loyalty.

-• Faster processing of large datasets
+• Faster processing of a large number of transfers

-• Reduced manual input errors
+• Reduced manual effort and human errors

 Prerequisites